DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 Indigenous affairs on the other.
 While the NBN promised to provide high-speed internet to Australians everywhere, other elements of government concentrated service delivery into larger towns.
-While public funds were being invested in encouraging computer skills, broadly-framed restrictions were being implemented that controlled the use of computers (in particular, restrictions under the NTER during the 2007-2011 period).
+While public funds were being invested in encouraging computer skills, broadly framed restrictions were being implemented that controlled the use of computers (in particular, restrictions under the NTER during the 2007–2011 period).
 At the beginning of this chapter, we spoke of the two registers of policy: a communications approach, framed around ‘adequacy’ and equity of access to services, and a more paternalistic Indigenous policy